-The fit of your brace is important as well, but it is usually dictated by the criteria we already covered, such as the materials and the style.
-One thing is sure though - you must be absolutely certain that your braces are the right size and thickness for your feet.
+The fit of your brace is essential as well, but it is usually dictated by the criteria we already covered, such as the materials and the style.
+One thing is sure, though - you must be certain that your ankle braces for running are the right size and thickness for your feet.
 A brace that is too thick will feel uncomfortable and may make your feet cramp up, meaning they won’t get you anywhere you need to be!
 A loose brace will move around your feet, rub your skin thanks to the increased friction, and cause blisters that could potentially rupture.
-The size of the brace is dictated by the size of your feet, or to put it simply, by your shoe size.
+The size of your feet dictates the size of the brace, or to put it, by your shoe size.
 The width should also follow your shoe size, and if you follow the charts the manufacturers provided you with, you should have no trouble selecting the proper brace.

 The comfort of the brace will mostly be determined by the material the brace is made out of.
 As we mentioned before, neoprene is super soft and acts sort of like foam.
 It’s squishy and adapts well to the shape of your body, which makes it super comfy, to begin with.
 When combined with nylon or spandex, you get an ideal brace that is super gentle towards your feet.
-The seams of the braces and the hinges will also affect comfort.
-If the braces have poorly made seams, you will definitely notice it since they will rub you and pester you, distracting you from the task at hand, which is running.
-If the hinges sit where they press on your joints, you will experience pain and you will not be able to run anymore.
-Sometimes, pads and cushions are added to make the braces comfier, and even gel pads can be found, which can cool you down as an added bonus.
+The seams of the ankle brace for running and the hinges will also affect comfort.
+If the braces have poorly made seams, you will notice it since they will rub you and annoy you, distracting you from the task at hand, which is running.
+If the hinges sit where they press on your joints, you will experience pain, and you will not be able to run anymore.
+Sometimes, pads and cushions are added to make the braces comfier, and even gel pads can be found, which can cool you down as a bonus.

-A brace shouldn’t be super flexible, but it should allow you to move your foot like you would normally, without constricting the movement.
-If you are recovering from an injury though, you will not benefit from flexible braces, because you need something that will keep your joints and the surrounding tissues locked into place.
+A brace shouldn’t be super flexible, but it should allow you to move your foot as you would normally, without constricting the movement.
+If you are recovering from an injury though, you will not benefit from adjustable ankle braces for running, because you need something that will keep your joints and the surrounding tissues locked into place.
 When you run, your feet do most of the work, supporting your whole body through the few simple movements.
 An ankle brace should only support these movements the right way, not make it hard or even impossible to do.
-This is why your brace really does need to be flexible and stretchy, without it your feet, knees and even hips could suffer!
+It is why your brace does need to be flexible and stretchy, without your feet, knees, and even hips could suffer!

-Ankle braces have been a source of controversy in the last few years.
-This is because many people believe that they weaken your muscles and cause more bad than good, abolishing the poor braces completely.
-While this is true for some models, most braces made specifically for running will make you even better at the sport, and also keep you safe from injuries.
-If you suffer from any pre-existing conditions, braces will make it better and they will allow you to get back into the game like nothing ever happened at all.
+Ankle braces for running have been a source of controversy in the last few years.
+It is because many people believe that they weaken your muscles and cause more bad than good, abolishing the poor braces altogether.
+While this is true for some models, most ankle braces for running made for running will make you even better at the sport, and also keep you safe from injuries.
+If you suffer from any pre-existing conditions, braces will make it better, and they will allow you to get back into the game like nothing ever happened at all.
 We hope our guide has made selecting a new brace an easy task, and that you will enjoy using it!

 Frequently Asked Questions

-Washing your braces is an important step you must perform if you keep hygiene in high regard.
-Feet are the sweatiest areas of our body, and as such, they will certainly soak up your braces, no matter how much moisture they are able to wick away.
-Sweat allows bacteria or fungus to grow, and they make bad odors which can linger on for ages.
-The fungus can also invade your feet causing unnecessary issues you could have avoided by washing your braces on time.
+Washing your ankle support for running is an important step you must perform if you keep hygiene in high regard.
+Feet are the sweatiest areas of our body, and as such, they will certainly soak up your ankle braces for running, no matter how much moisture they can wick away.
+Sweat allows bacteria or fungus to grow, and they make bad odors, which can linger on for ages.
+The fungus can also invade your feet, causing additional issues you could have avoided by washing your ankle support for running on time.
 All you have to is follow the instructions on the box - if the braces can be washed safely in a machine, then do so every time you take them off.
 If you must wash them by hand, then that means that they are more delicate, and require some extra TLC.
 Was them in the sink, with lukewarm water and mild soap.
 Rub the material gently, and then rinse the soap out, making sure you got rid of it all.
 Leave the braces to air-dry indoors, since the Sun or the dryer could potentially damage the construction!

-Well, yes and no. This all depends on what style of brace you currently have.
-Lace-up braces will definitely hurt your performance.
-This is because they do not allow your joints to move all the way, and they also weaken surrounding muscles.
+Well, yes and no. It all depends on what style of brace you currently have.
+Lace-up braces will hurt your performance.
+It is because they do not allow your joints to move all the way, and they also weaken surrounding muscles.
 If you wish to do your best, hinged braces are what you are looking for.
 As we explained in our guide, they allow your feet to move the way nature intended them too, while giving you that support you crave so much, preventing ankle rolling.
-Do not fear the brace, instead, embrace it and allow it to help you shine!
+Do not fear the brace; instead, embrace it and allow it to help you shine!

 Being giddy and excited about wearing your brace and feeling all of that support it has to offer, only to be let down by the aching of your feet and the cramps is a feeling no one wants to experience.
-If your feet hurt when you use your braces, you might be put off from them completely, but believe us when we say that you shouldn’t dismiss them so soon.
-Chances are that your brace is just the wrong fit.
+If your feet hurt when you use your ankle braces for running, you might be put off from them completely, but believe us when we say that you shouldn’t dismiss them so soon.
+The chances are that your brace is just the wrong fit.
 If the fit is too tight or too small, the brace will squeeze your feet and cut off circulation, making them painful and numb.
-Also, if you are wearing your braces on your bare feet, this could be the source of your problems.
+Also, if you are wearing your ankle braces for running on your bare feet, this could be the source of your problems.
 Neoprene might seem soft, but it can still rub and pinch your skin, so you should always make sure to wear socks underneath your brace.

 Sure, why not!
-You can do this if only one of your ankles has been previously injured, and you want to make sure that it has been properly protected.
-This will keep your weakened ankle stable, and at the same level of fitness as your healthy ankle.
-But if you are already protecting one of your ankles, and have a pair of braces that do not impair athletic performance, why not wear it on both of your feet?
+You can do this if only one of your ankles has been previously injured, and you want to make sure that it has been appropriately protected.
+It will keep your weak ankle stable, and at the same level of fitness as your healthy ankle.
+But if you are already protecting one of your ankles, and have a pair of ankle braces for running that do not impair athletic performance, why not wear it on both of your feet?
 This way, your injured ankle is stable and protected, while your healthy ankle has no chance of being hurt!

 You probably have that friend who has a friend that blew out his knee while wearing an ankle brace, making you fear them completely.
-This is unjust, as there are no studies that show this to be true.
+It is unjust, as there are no studies that show this to be true.
 No one thought about what would have happened to that person had he not been wearing brace - it’s quite likely that the outcome would have been the same, making the brace a non-important factor here.
-When you wear a brace, you shouldn’t worry about injuring your knees at all, unless you do something else that could potentially harm them - but don’t go blaming the braces for that!
+When you wearing ankle braces for running you shouldn’t worry about injuring your knees at all, unless you do something else that could potentially harm them - but don’t go blaming the braces for that!